wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 * Ability to set the country code to use a particular language for the PayPal checkout page.
 * Create a payment button widget to accept payment in any currency accepted by PayPal.
 * Ability to specify a payment subject for each paypal payment widget.
+* Ability to specify a custom button image for the payment button.

 == Usage ==